Last Updated on December 1, 2021 by worldoftravelswithkids

 This post may contain affiliate links which means that if you make a purchase from our website, at no extra cost to you, we may receive a small commission to keep our site up and running.

-Facts About Wave Rock For Kids
+Facts About Wave Rock In Australia

 Where Is Wave Rock Australia Located?

-What is Wave Rock?
+What Is Wave Rock?

 It is a natural rock formed like a tall crashing ocean wave.
 The “wave” is about 14 m (46 feet) high and around 110 m (360 feet) long.
 The gently sloped formation has caused a great deal of interest from both the general public and geologists for many years.

-What Does Wave Rock Perth Have In Common With Other Famous Rocks
+What does Wave Rock Perth have In Common with other Famous Rocks?

 Wave Rock is a granite inselberg that has been weathered over millions of years by wind and rainwater.
 Did you know that Australia’s other famous Rock, Uluru/ Ayers Rock is also an Inselberg?
 If you are curious about rocks, you’ll love our Uluru Facts For Kids.

-How Old Is Wave Rock Western Australia
+How Old Is Wave Rock Western Australia?

-The age of Wave Rock is mind-boggling – it is 2.63 billion years old, made of granite, with multi-colored stripes created by the rain washing chemical deposits, carbonates, and iron hydroxide, down the face of the rock, forming vertical stripes of greys reds and yellows.
+The age of Wave Rock is mind-boggling – it is 2.63 billion years old, made of granite, with multi-colored stripes created by the rain washing chemical deposits, carbonates, and iron hydroxide, down the face of the rock, forming vertical stripes of greys reds, and yellows.
 The wave-like shape was formed by the gradual erosion of the softer rock beneath the upper edge over many millions of years.